Find the Max of Multiple Values by Using the VLOOKUP Function in Excel – 2 Methods

 Formula Breakdown

-• Lastly, 0 is used as we want an exact match.
+• 0 is used for an exact match.

-• Now you can change any value from the quantity column and see the change on the output box.
-For instance, I have changed the Cheese quantity from 9 to 90.
+You can change values in the quantity column and see the change in the output box.
+Here, the Cheese quantity was changed from 9 to 90.

 Read More: How to VLOOKUP Multiple Values in One Cell in Excel

-Method 2: Nesting VLOOKUP and MAXIFS Functions for Finding the Max Value with Multiple Criteria
+Method 2 – Nesting the VLOOKUP and the MAXIFS Functions to Find the Max Value with Multiple Criteria

 Nesting VLOOKUP and MAXIFS Functions for Finding the Max Value with Multiple Criteria in Excel